resilient-http/resilient.js/README.md

 - **servers** `array<string>` - A list of valid servers URIs to reach for the given service.
 Default `null`.
 It's recommended to use discovery servers instead of static service servers
 - **retry** `number` - Number of times to retry if all requests failed.
 Use `Infinity` for infinitive attemps.
 Default `0`
 - **retryWait** `number` - Number of milisenconds to wait before start the request retry cycle.
 Default to `50`
-- **discoverBeforeRetry** `boolean` - Force to refresh service servers list from asking for discovery servers on each retry attempt.
+- **discoverBeforeRetry** `boolean` - Force to refresh service servers list asking to the discovery servers on each retry attempt.
 You must define the discovery servers in order to use this feature.
 Default `true`
 - **promiscuousErrors** `boolean` - Enable promiscuous error handling mode.
 Client HTTP status errors (400-499) will be treated as failed request, retrying it until it has a valid status (when `retry` option is enabled).
 Default `false`
 - **omitRetryWhen** `array<object>` - A collection of rules per method and status code to match in order to omit a request retry cycle.
 See the usage [example](https://github.com/resilient-http/resilient.js/blob/master/examples/omit-fallback-options.js).
 Default `null`
 - **omitFallbackWhen** `array<object>` - A collection of rules per method and status code to match in order to omit a request server fallback.
 See usage [example](https://github.com/resilient-http/resilient.js/blob/master/examples/omit-fallback-options.js).
 Default `null`
 - **omitRetryOnMethods** `array<string>` - Omit a retry cycle attempt if the request method is on the given array.
 Default `null`
-- **omitFallbackOnMethods** `array<string>` - Omit fallback to the next best available server if the method is on the given array.
-If you use this option, retry cycles will be disables too for the given methods.
+- **omitFallbackOnMethods** `array<string>` - Omit fallback to the next best available server if current HTTP method is on the given array.
+If you use this option, retry cycles will be disabled as well for the given methods.
 Default `null`
 - **omitRetryOnErrorCodes** `array<number>` - Omit a retry cycle attempt if the latest request response status code is one of the given array.
 Default `null`
 - **omitFallbackOnErrorCodes** `array<number>` - Omit fallback to the next best available server if the latest request response status code is one of the given array.
 Default `null`
 - **timeouts** `object` - Define custom request timeout values in miliseconds per HTTP method, useful to differ read/write requests.
 This option has priority over the `timeout` option.
 Default: `null`